VaradBelwalkar/tmux/README.md

  This will copy to system's clipboard and you are ready to go :)

-TO PASTE THE CLIPBOARD CONTENT, JUST HOLD SHIFT, THEN DO CTRL+V
+TO PASTE THE SYSTEM CLIPBOARD CONTENT, JUST HOLD SHIFT, THEN DO CTRL+V

 Simple and easy to learn key bindings for tmux